Russia Asks Mining Giant To Pay $2 Bln For Arctic Spill - UrduPoint

 Russia Asks Mining Giant To Pay $2 Bln For Arctic Spill

-Moscow, July 6 (UrduPoint / Pakistan Point News - 6th Jul, 2020 ) :Russia's state environmental watchdog said Monday that metals giant Norilsk Nickel should pay $2 billion in damages over a huge Arctic fuel spill.
+Moscow, July 6 (UrduPoint / Pakistan Point News - 7th Jul, 2020 ) :Russia's state environmental watchdog said Monday that metals giant Norilsk Nickel should pay an unprecedented $2 billion in damages over a huge Arctic fuel spill.

-Rosprirodnadzor said it had sent a request for "voluntary compensation" to a subsidiary of Norilsk Nickel, NTEK, estimating the damage to Arctic subsoil and water resources at 147.8 billion rubles.
+Rosprirodnadzor said it had sent a request for "voluntary compensation" to a subsidiary of Norilsk Nickel, NTEK, estimating the damage to Arctic subsoil and water resources at 147.8 billion rubles ($2.05 billion).

 A Norilsk Nickel spokeswoman said the company had not yet received the papers from Rosprirodnadzor.